BigPolarBear1/factorization/README.md

 It demonstrates the core ideas and math already.
 I need to do proper sieving now and add linear algebra.. this should definitely be done now very shortly... people would have known I'm doing everything right...
 I hope you all go to hell for treating me like this despite knowing I'm doing everything right.

+What I am doing is literally NFS with reducible polynomials.
+Show me anyone else who has done this before, I dare you?
+You're all fools.
+Never gave me another option.
+Do you think this is what I want to do?
+I still have stalkers stalking me from dropping 0days in 2018, sending me hatemail.. and that was just fucking windows LPEs, do you know the shitstorm this will cause?
+Lol.
+Might aswell just kill me right now and get it over with.